Buddhist pilgrimage sites

-The most important places in Buddhism are located in the Indo-Gangetic Plain of northern India and southern Nepal, in the area between New Delhi and Rajgir.
-This is the area where Gautama Buddha lived and taught, and the main sites connected to his life are now important places of pilgrimage for both Buddhists and Hindus.
+The most important places in Buddhism are located in the Indo-Gangetic Plain of southern Nepal and northern India.
+This is the area where Gautama Buddha was born, lived, and taught, and the main sites connected to his life are now important places of pilgrimage for both Buddhists and Hindus.
 Many countries that are or were predominantly Buddhist have shrines and places which can be visited as a pilgrimage.

 Sites associated with Buddha's life

 Four main pilgrimage sites listed by Buddha himself

 Gautama Buddha himself had identified the following four sites most worthy of pilgrimage for his followers, observing that these would produce a feeling of spiritual urgency: